The play-offs involve 16 teams competing in four different paths for the last four slots at UEFA EURO 2020.

 Qualifying for UEFA EURO 2020 is different to previous editions.
 Because of the unique format of the finals, with games taking place in 12 cities in 12 European countries, for the first time since 1976 hosts have not qualified automatically.

-Instead, 20 teams qualify via the European Qualifiers.
+Instead, 20 teams qualified via the European Qualifiers.
 The remaining four slots are decided by these play-offs, creating the perfect bridge between the UEFA Nations League and EURO.

 How will the play-off ties be decided?